laelbarlow/amoebae/README.md

 ## Additional features

-- To enter snakemake commmands interactively, activate the Python virtual environment (in which snakemake is installed) using this command:
+- To enter custom snakemake commmands, activate the Python virtual environment (in which snakemake is installed) using this command:
 ```
     source scripts/activate_python_env.sh